Please read very carefully the conditions set out hereunder:

 The Group Leader confirms that he/she has the permission of each member of the tour party (and when a member is under 18 years old, the authority of a parent or legal guardian) to deal with us on their behalf, and that all members are aware of these conditions and have agreed to keep to them.

-In these conditions the word “Organiser” means Topflight for Schools Limited., trading as Topflight for Schools, (registered in Dublin, number 327245), registered office, 5th Floor, Jervis House, Jervis Street, Dublin 1, unless your holiday is departing from Belfast in which case the Organiser of your holiday is Tony Collins Travel Agency Limited, trading as Topflight for Schools, (registered in Dublin, number 91237), registered address, 5th Floor Jervis Street, Dublin 1.
+In these conditions the word “Organiser” means Topflight for Schools Limited, trading as Topflight for Schools, (registered in Dublin, number 327245), registered office, 5th Floor, Jervis House, Jervis Street, Dublin 1.
+We are responsible for the proper performance of all the travel services included in the booking.
 “Consumer” means You, the person who buys or agrees to buy the holiday or any person on whose behalf You agree to purchase the holiday and who is listed on the confirmation invoice or any other person to whom you transfer a holiday you have bought.
-The “Retailer” is the person who sells the holiday to you, he is not responsible for organising the flight, accommodation or other parts of the holiday.
+The “Retailer” is the per- son who sells the holiday to you, he is not responsible for organising the flight, accommodation or other parts of the holiday.

 (b) The Organiser reserves the right to terminate the contract if the behaviour or conduct of a Consumer either prior to or during a holiday is likely to endanger the safety or wellbeing of other Consumers in his company or that of the Consumer himself and the cancellation charges as provided for in Clause 3 of these terms and conditions are payable by the consumer.
 Further, where, as a result of the Consumer’s actions either or both of the following incidents occurs: